pratyakshm/WinRice/doc/README.md

 ## Refrain From Using WinRice if You Have NOT Read the Documentation

 WinRice might cause unwanted changes to your device if you have not read the docs.
-Nobody likes users who ask stuff without reading the docs.
-Don't be one.